Machine perfusion

-Machine perfusion (MP) is a technique used in organ transplantation as a means of preserving the organs which are to be transplanted.
+Machine perfusion (MP) is an artificial perfusion technique often used for organ preservation to help facilitate organ transplantation.
+MP works by continuously pumping a specialized solution through donor organs, mimicking the body's natural blood flow while actively controlling temperature, oxygen levels, chemical composition, and mechanical stress within the organ.
+By maintaining organ viability outside the body for extended periods, machine perfusion addresses critical challenges in organ transplantation, such as limited preservation times.

 Machine perfusion has various forms and can be categorised according to the temperature of the perfusate: cold (4 °C) and warm (37 °C).
 Machine perfusion has been applied to renal transplantation, liver transplantation and lung transplantation.
 It is an alternative to static cold storage (SCS).

 Research and development

 A record-long of human transplant organ preservation with machine perfusion of a liver for 3 days rather than usually <12 hours was reported in 2022.
 It could possibly be extended to 10 days and prevent substantial cell damage by low temperature preservation methods.
 Alternative approaches include novel cryoprotectant solvents.

 There is a novel organ perfusion system under development that can restore, i.e. on the cellular level, multiple vital (pig) organs one hour after death (during which the body had a prolonged warm ischaemia), and a similar method/system for reviving (pig) brains hours after death.
 The system for cellular recovery could be used to preserve donor organs or for revival-treatments in medical emergencies.